Common Creatine Myths & Misconceptions Explained

 This is true that Supplementing creatine will definitely raise creatinine to a slight extent but that definitely does not mean that it is harming your healthy kidneys.

-Myth 4: Creatine Causes Excessive Water Retention
+4. Creatine Causes Excessive Water Retention

 Another most attention gained myth!
-A recent double-blind, placebo-controlled study found that test subjects did not show significant increases in body water after three months of use of creatine, Rather greater gains in fat-free mass and total body mass showed up in creatine group.
+A recent double-blind, placebo-controlled study found that test subjects did not show significant increases in body water after three months of use of creatine.
+Rather greater gains in fat-free mass and total body mass showed up in creatine group.

 Studies confirm that there is a fair possibility that soft and puffy look from water gains may result from some inferior-grade creatine.
 However, this could be due to various reasons.
 Here, it’s important to understand that it may not be due to the creatine, but due to excess sodium.
 In cheaply manufactured creatine, it is most obvious that excess sodium remains.